AIO Home Services

 Laboratory Testing Methods:

-- Transmission Electron Microscopy (TEM): TEM is used to detect asbestos fibers at a microscopic level, capable of identifying even very small fibers.
+• Transmission Electron Microscopy (TEM): TEM is used to detect asbestos fibers at a microscopic level and can identify even very small fibers.
 It is the gold standard for air sampling and bulk testing.

 Here’s a table summarizing various asbestos testing methods along with their attributes: